scriptype/graphql-presentation-hub/README.md

 echo "REACT_APP_GRAPHQL_API_URL=<API_URL>" > ./react-apollo/.env.production
 echo "API_BASE_URL=<CHARGING_STATIONS_REST_API_URL>" > ./node-graphql/.env

-# Get our system up and running
+# Get the system up and running
 # Docker should start in detached mode, so you can use the session for other things.
 # App should be accessible through http on the IP once the system is up and running.
 docker-compose up -d